 I'd like to share some insights into the watercolour paintings I've been creating and that you can see in the gallery.

-There are many ways you can approach watercolour painting and as with oil paintings, it is one of the attractive qualities of the medium.
+There are many ways you can approach watercolour painting, as with other mediums, and it is one of its attractive qualities.
 For me, much of the process involves imagining and contemplating what I am going to paint.

 From this process of visualisation, I look to build up an image on paper.
 It’s very much a personal thing, I think very often artists will approach painting in many different ways.